-- Section 1.
+Section 1.
 The Association and the President of the University or his/her designee agree to meet at the request of either party to discuss matters pertinent to the implementation or administration of this Agreement.
 The parties shall meet within ten (10) days of receipt of a written request for a meeting.
-The request shall contain an agenda of items to be discussed. - Section 2.
+The request shall contain an agenda of items to be discussed.

+Section 2.
 There shall be a labor/management committee consisting of four members: the Vice Provost for Academic Personnel and Leadership Development, a person designated by the President of the University, and two Association members or staff, designated by the President of the Association.
+The number and composition of the committee can be changed by mutual agreement.

+PSU and AAUP CBA 2021-2024 V10 2024 08AUG30 Page 16 of 339 Click to TOC

-The number and composition of the committee can be changed by mutual agreement. - The committee shall meet at least monthly, unless otherwise agreed by the parties, to discuss matters concerning bargaining unit members-for example, workload, strategies for communicating Agreement requirements, or other issues of joint concern. - Section 3.
+The committee shall meet at least monthly, unless otherwise agreed by the parties, to discuss matters concerning bargaining unit members-for example, workload, strategies for communicating Agreement requirements, or other issues of joint concern.

+Section 3.
 The parties understand and agree that meetings held as provided in Sections 1 and 2 of this Article shall not constitute or be used for the purpose of contractual negotiations.
 Neither shall such meetings be used in lieu of the grievance procedure provided in Article 28 (RESOLUTION OF DISPUTES).